-I moved to London in 2006 and lived in the Barbican but fell in love with Golden Lane Estate and moved to my flat in Hatfield House in 2008.
-I’m passionate about where we live and since I retired, and have more time, I have been working to try and make it a better place to live and work.
+I moved to London in 2006 and rented a flat in the Barbican.
+In 2008 I bought my flat in Hatfield House on Golden Lane Estate.
+I love where I live, and having more time since retiring, I’ve been working to make it a better place for us all to live and work.

 Involved in the community

 With Jacqueline Swanson I set up our local Covid hub which linked volunteers to those who needed help.
 This evolved over the pandemic to local WhatsApp groups helping their neighbours and volunteers delivering Culture Mile Play Packs to all the children on the estate.